 Fair-mined platinum made a brief appearance around 2012/13 when it was marketed by the Fairtrade Foundation in the UK.
 The metal being sourced from Oro Verde Corporation (Columbia) where it was produced as a by-product of their gold mining operations.

 Since then it has essentially disappeared from the market.

 Why no Fair-mined PGMs?

 Fair-mined in the mining sector, be that for diamonds, gemstones or precious metals, almost always relates to Artisanal Small-scale Mining operations (ASMs) in developing nations.
 Exploitation of miners, criminal activity, adverse health outcomes, child labour and unsafe working conditions are major problems.

 For sure gold, diamonds and gemstones are hard work to recover.
 But PGMs are considerably more difficult to extract from ore-bearing deposits because of their chemical properties.

 Mineral concentrations in the ground are typically similar to gold (2).
 However the technologies required to concentrate the minerals to the point where they can be refined are considerably more capital and energy intensive.
 And the process itself is much slower, taking up to 6 months end-to-end.

 Concentrating gold is often (literally) a home-based activity in ASM communities.
 This is just not possible with PGMs.

 For this reason, there is essentially no artisanal mining of PGMs.
-Hence the conditions that give cause to the need for ‘fair trade’ don’t exist.
+Hence the conditions that give cause to the need for ‘fair-mined’ don’t exist.

 Recycling of PGMs is commonplace, with automotive parts (catalytic converters) being a major source.